-- Try Portuguese specialties: Don’t miss the pastel de nata (custard tart), or Bacalhau (cod, cooked in many ways, including codfish cakes), and Ginjinha, a sour cherry liquor.
+- Try Portuguese specialities: Don’t miss the pastel de nata (custard tart), Bacalhau (cod, cooked in many ways, including codfish cakes), and Ginjinha, a sour cherry liquor.

-- Admire the street art: Take an organised tour or simply allow yourself to wander through the centre and historic areas of Lisbon and discover for yourself!
+- Admire the street art: Take an organised tour or simply allow yourself to wander through Lisbon’s centre and historic areas and discover for yourself!

-- Take day trips: Lisbon is a great base for exploring more of nearby Portugal, and wintertime is no difference.
-Sintra, with its beautiful monuments and palace, is a popular day trip destination, but check out even more day trips from Lisbon here and all about spending one day in Sintra here.
+- Take day trips: Lisbon is a great base for exploring more of nearby Portugal, and wintertime is no different.
+With its beautiful monuments and palace, Sintra is a popular day-trip destination, but check out even more day trips from Lisbon here and all about spending one day in Sintra here.

 Walk the hills without the heat

-Should you feel the need to warm yourself up while you’re discovering the things to do in Lisbon in winter you can enjoy some delicious Portuguese fair.
-In summer we tend to eat lighter, fresher meals, but visiting in the colder months means you can take advantage of delicious hot seafood meals and meat stews.
+In summer, we tend to eat lighter, fresher meals, but visiting in the colder months means you can take advantage of delicious hot seafood meals and meat stews.

-Caldo Verde also appears on many more menus (a green soup made of kale, onions, potato, garlic, olive oil, and often with local pork sausage).
+Caldo Verde, a delicious comfort food, also appears on many more menus (a green soup made of kale, onions, potato, garlic, olive oil, and often with local pork sausage).

-And although its home is further north, there’s no reason not to warm up with a delicious Port!
+And although its home is further north in Porto, there’s no reason not to warm up with a delicious Port!

 New Year in Lisbon

-Growing up in New Zealand means I’m used to a warm New Year’s Eve often spent outdoors, and although I’m lucky to now live in Edinburgh where there are huge Hogmanay (New Year) celebrations, for the most part, I find a cold New Year spent indoors a bit uninspiring.
+Growing up in New Zealand means I’m used to a warm New Year’s Eve often spent outdoors.
+Although I’m lucky to now live in Edinburgh, where there are huge Hogmanay (New Year) celebrations, for the most part, I find a cold New Year spent indoors a bit uninspiring.

 What to wear in Lisbon in winter

-- Light coat and scarf for the day
+- Light coat and scarf for during the day

-- Warmer coat for the night, chillier days, or day trips to places like Sintra
+- Warmer winter coat for the night, chillier days, or day trips to places like Sintra

-- A hat if you feel the cold especially, or are taking day trips
+- A woollen hat if you feel the cold especially, or are taking day trips

 - Gloves if you feel the cold especially (I like the touch screen kind)

-- Comfortable winter boots or shoes with warmer socks
+- Comfortable winter boots or shoes with warm socks (I like these ones)